CodiumTeam/legacy-training-csharp/weather-kata/README.md

 # Weather kata

-## Description:
+We cannot control the weather, but we can predict it.

-This kata has a code that request the weather prediction from Metaweather.
+This kata has a code that request the weather prediction from an external API.

-We want to be able to use the code with a simple interface called [ForecastService](./WeatherKata/ForecastService.cs)

-We also want to decouple our code from the existing dependencies.

-There is a bad test suite that simplify understand how our code actually works.

-## Goals:
+## Goal
-- How to adapt the current interface to the expected one.
-- How to decouple.
-- How to define an interface respecting the Dependency Inversion Principle.
+- Test coupled code.
+- Remove the external dependency when testing in order to make the tests repeatable and fast

 ## Authors
 Luis Rovirosa [@luisrovirosa](https://www.twitter.com/luisrovirosa)